paoloanzn/paoloechoes.github.io/index.md

-slightly elaborate ideas of mine
+slightly elaborate ideas of mine.